By Franklin Aguilar

 Most cameras now come with motion sensors, night vision, weatherproofing and WIFI, making it easy to view any suspicious activity around your house, immediately on your cell phone, computer or even your TV!

-OTHER SIMPLE THINGS TO DO TO IMPROVE YOUR HOME SECURITY
+OTHER SIMPLE WAYS TO IMPROVE YOUR HOME SECURITY

 - Improve outdoor lighting